mbdevpl/horast/README.rst

     from horast import parse, unparse

     tree = parse("""a = 1  # a equals one after this""")
-    print(unparse())
+    print(unparse(tree))
     # this will print the code with original comment

 More examples in `<examples.ipynb>`_.

 technical details
 -----------------

-Parser is based on built-in tokenize module and typed_ast.ast3.parse() function.
+Parser is based on built-in tokenize module, as well as community packages asttokens and typed_ast.

-Unparser is essentially an extension of Unparser class from typed_astunparse package.
+Unparser is essentially an extension of Unparser class from static_typing package.

 Nodes provided and handled by horast are listed below.